City Shapes

 San Francisco Marina by David Tritt

-Golden Gate Bridge watercolor illustration by Paige Ferguson-Tritt
+Golden Gate Bridge by Paige Ferguson-Tritt

 Other than the above, the watercolor sketches in this blog post are from my personal sketchbook.
 This recent controversy over New York’s pencil towers reignited my thinking around how we see cityscapes when I am sketching.